Influencer Katie Ellison and her family at DeLeon Springs State Park

 7. West Orange Trail

-This unique "park" is actually a 22-mile-long bike trail called the West Orange Trail.
-At the northern end is Apopka, then the trail winds through Winter Garden (stop for a drink at Crooked Can Brewing Company) before continuing the last five miles west.
-You don’t have to own a bike to trek the trail – it’s also good for walking, running, skating and even horseback riding.
-Along the way you’ll come across cute towns and little spots to stop and take a break before heading back out again.
+This unique “park” is actually a 22-mile-long bike trail called the West Orange Trail.
+At the northern end is Apopka, then the trail winds through Winter Garden (stop for a drink at Crooked Can Brewing Company) before continuing the last 5 miles west.
+You don’t have to own a bike to trek the trail - it’s also good for walking, running, skating, and even horseback riding.
+Along the trail, you’ll come across cute towns and little spots to stop and take a break before heading back out again.

-Bill Frederick Park takes up 183 acres of land along the shore of Turkey Lake, which is one of the top-five fishing lakes in Florida.
-The park is well loved by nature enthusiasts who head there to see a variety of wildlife and try their luck at catching a big one.
+Bill Frederick Park takes up 183 acres of land along the shore of Turkey Lake, one of Florida's top five fishing lakes.
+Nature enthusiasts head there to see various wildlife and try their luck at catching a big one.
 The shady sidewalks and grassy areas make this a fantastic spot for a picnic with friends or just a day set aside to enjoy the great outdoors.

 Recommended